Firestorm0986/CSPRepository2/_posts/2023-04-05-AP_computers_networks.md

 > Watch both Daily videos for 4.2

 - Complete the network activity, summarize your understanding of fault tolerance.
+> - Fault tolerance is the ability of a system to continue operating in the event of a hardware or software failure.
+It involves designing a system in such a way that it can detect and recover from errors or failures without causing disruption or data loss.
+Fault tolerance can be achieved through a variety of techniques such as redundancy, replication, and graceful degradation.

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

 - What is naturally Distributed in Frontend/Backend archeticture?
+>  - In a frontend/backend architecture, the frontend is typically distributed naturally across multiple clients, such as web browsers or mobile devices.
+Each client runs its own instance of the frontend code and interacts with the backend over the network.

+On the other hand, the backend is usually centralized and runs on one or more servers.
+The backend code typically handles tasks such as data storage, processing, and business logic, and serves data and functionality to the frontend clients over the network.
 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)